-An examination of current descriptions and explanations of mental disorders in a sample of countries from all major regions of the world.
+This course is an examination of current descriptions and explanations of mental disorders in a sample of countries from all major regions of the world.
 Historical, technical, ethical, and pragmatic aspects of international research in the realm of psychology/psychiatry are also addressed.
 Prerequisite: Psy 101, Psy 324, or permission of instructor.